JayTSXF/Smart-MathCalc/README.md

 ### 🎯 Smart Detection
 - Automatically scans webpages for mathematical expressions, equations, and formulas
-- Shows a floating reminder when math content is detected
+- Shows a floating calculator when math content is detected
-- Non-intrusive and remembers your preferences
+- Remembers if you close it and won't show again on that page

 ### 🧮 Comprehensive Calculator